 In recent years, scientific research has proven what ancient yogis knew centuries ago: that the mental benefits are unlimited.

-While these things are extremely beneficial, scientists have recently proven that the mental benefits beyond what was originally believed.
-Practicing yoga helps reduce the symptoms related to major mental health challenges such as anxiety, depression, and Posttraumatic Stress Disorder (PTSD).
+While these things are extremely beneficial, scientists have recently proven the mental benefits beyond what was originally believed.
+Practicing yoga helps reduce the symptoms related to major mental health issues such as anxiety, depression, and Post traumatic Stress Disorder (PTSD).

 - Helping to maintain or reduce weight